elmarmertens/CCMMshadowrateVAR-code/README.md

 - [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m) for the restricted version of the non-structural shadow-rate VAR

- - In order to apply each dataset to each applicable model, use the driver fiels `botgo*.m`.
+ - In order to apply each dataset to each applicable model, use the driver files `botgo*.m`.
 This set of driver files can also be recreated (and with different settings) by the bash script [preparebatch.sh](preparebatch.sh) as described further below.

 Other estimates, tables and figures: To produce all tables and figures of the paper, as well as additional material as shown in the supplementary appendix, call [runtablesandfigures.m](runtablesandfigures.m), which calls the following scripts to create tables and figures:
 - [oosEvaluationTables.m](oosEvaluationTables.m) produces forecast comparison tables (as in Tables 2 and 3 of the paper) based on output stored by the `goVAR*.m` scripts.
 Comparisons against a linear VAR that omits short-rate data, as in Table 4 of the paper, are compiled by [oosEvaluationTablesAgainstLongYieldsOnly.m](oosEvaluationTablesAgainstLongYieldsOnly.m).
 - [barplotBETAslopes.m](barplotBETAslopes.m) reports the ELB-specific coefficients estimated from the general shadow-rate VAR as reported in Figure 1 of the paper.
-- [showShadowrates.m](showShadowrates.m) produces figures of shadow-rate estimates as shown in Figure 2 in the paper, and stores the time seris of shadow-rate estimates in [CCMMshadowrateEstimates.csv](CCMMshadowrateEstimates.csv).
+- [showShadowrates.m](showShadowrates.m) produces figures of shadow-rate estimates as shown in Figure 2 in the paper, and stores the time series of shadow-rate estimates in [CCMMshadowrateEstimates.csv](CCMMshadowrateEstimates.csv).
 The shadow-rate estimates are obtained from output stored by the `goVAR*.m` scripts.
 - [oosPlotForecastsSHADOWFFR.m](oosPlotForecastsSHADOWFFR.m) to plot predictive densities for shadow rate and federal funds rate at selected jump offs (as in Figure 3).
 - [showPAIchanges.m](showPAIchanges.m) produces comparison figures of VAR transition coefficients as discussed in the supplement to our paper.